CROSP/pretty-toast/README.md

 ![Logo](http://i.imgur.com/40mG7Lj.png)

 This is quite simple toast library, that make it easier to show and create custom toast.
-Library provides Builder which can be used to create flexible custom Toast messages.

 This library provides following features :